code-challenger/laravel-vue-crud-operation/commit.md

-Update package dependencies on 6/17/2016
+follow tutorial up to lesson-6 on 6/21/2016